 The development site is an allocated site in the adopted Core Strategy for a Science and Enterprise Park - Policy CS23.
 One of the stated aims is that the development on this site must protect the historic and archaeological feature including the setting of Garendon Registered Park and Gardens and its assets in accordance with Policy CS14.
 It is noted that there is an extant planning permission for 3,200 dwellings and 16 hectares of employment land on the Garendon site itself which will be served by a new access and roundabout on the A512.
 The application site will be served off the same new roundabout.
 The site access road south of this new roundabout has therefore been set.
 It is considered that the phasing of the frontage development as submitted with this application and the reduced maximum ridge heights along the same frontage development, as detailed on the parameters plan are positive responses to the setting of Garendon Park.
-Furthermore, the framework for future reserve matters applications in ensuring that the necessary standards to protect the heritage assets are maintained with any future development on this site.
+Furthermore, the conditioning of these two plans with any grant of planning permission would set the framework for future reserve matters applications in ensuring that the necessary standards to protect the heritage assets are maintained with any future development on this site.